prof-rossetti/internet-technologies/projects/personal-website/project.md

 The website should use at least one CSS stylesheet, either internal or external.

-The website should ideally be "responsive" when the window is resized, for example to a mobile device width.
+The website should ideally be "responsive" when the window is resized, for example to mobile device width.

 ### Phase 1: Planning

 First create a planning document which details the objective(s) of the website.
 What information should it convey?
 To whom?
-Optionally include a copy of the planning document in your project repository in a subdirectory called `/planning`.
+And why?
+Optionally include a copy of the planning document in your project repository in a subdirectory called "planning".

 ### Phase 2: Designing

 Then design the look and feel of the website by producing drawings or other illustrative representations.
 You may choose to use pencil and paper, whiteboard, digital design tools, etc. If your design documents don't start in digital format, take a picture or otherwise scan them into digital format.
-Optionally include all design documents in your project repository in a subdirectory called `/design`.
+Optionally include all design documents in your project repository in a subdirectory called "design".

 ### Phase 3: Implementation

-Once you are satisfied with planning and designing, begin developing the website.
+Once you are satisfied with the website's plan and design, begin developing it.
 It's OK if the final product looks different than the initial design.

 Continue developing the website until you are satisfied.
-Incrementally save new versions of your website code via the GitHub Desktop software.
+Incrementally save new versions of your website code via the GitHub Desktop software, and push them up to GitHub.

-Ensure the website is hosted and available for public consumption on the Internet.
+Ensure the website is hosted and available for public consumption on the Internet, for example via GitHub Pages.

 ## Evaluation